gurusumiran25/Where-the-Money-Goes-India-Budget-FY-2025-26/README.md

 ⚠ Outcome Gaps → Certain schemes show gaps between targets and financial outlay.

-🌟 Summary
+🌟 Summary  -

 This Tableau project provides full visibility into the Indian Union Budget FY 2025–26 in an interactive format.

 ✅ Ideal for:

 Analytics portfolios

 Presentations to hiring managers or stakeholders

 Demonstrating Tableau proficiency with real-world public sector data

-📬 Contact (Optional)
-📧 Email: your.email@example.com
+📧 Email: mgurusumiran25@gmail.com

-🔗 LinkedIn: Your LinkedIn Profile